 I’ve amassed a disproportionate amount of trivia about Sack Thing because she’s my favorite character, so I’ll be dumping it all here.

 As is fairly evident, Sack Thing avoids putting herself at risk of possible retaliation by quoting what others have said and rarely speaks directly using her own words and opinions.
-This is especially tragic when considering that the "Luka" she refers to is from a Suzanne Vega song of the same name about a battered child.
+This is especially tragic when considering that the "Luka" she refers to is from a Suzanne Vega song about a battered child.
 Other references made by her are to real life poets Sakutaro Hagiwara and Paul Éluard.
 In a stream commemorating the release of the Switch port, I had the opportunity to ask Yonemitsu who the frequently quoted "Marie" is.
-Apparently it's a reference to Atelier Marie, a game Yonemitsu wanted to play at the time, but was too busy to.
+He (jokingly?) claimed that it was a reference to Atelier Marie, a game Yonemitsu wanted to play at the time, but was too busy to.

 The chains and bindings on the burial garb she's wearing imply some disturbing things about what it means to die in the world of Baroque.
 It suggests a fear that the dead might not remain inanimate.
 Due to her proximity to the Coffin Man, I have a theory that she had been interred and he accidentally excavated her while he was busy converting the catacombs into training dungeons.
 I imagine he got annoyed by her constant chatter, so he dragged her just out of earshot before resuming his work.